bsesic/judaicalink-docs/docs/faq.rst

 - Enhancing entity linking and enrichment.
 - Developing additional tools using the SPARQL endpoint.

-For detailed contribution guidelines, see the [Contributing Guide](contributing.rst).
+For detailed contribution guidelines, see the `Contributing Guide <contributing>`.

 Using JudaicaLink
 -----------------